 The Packets transferred by this service must be self-delimiting and have a PVN registered by SANA (reference [8]).

 The position and length of the Packet Length Field of the Packets must be known to the service provider in order to extract Packets from Transfer Frames at the receiving end.

-NOTES